Skip to content

 _build_cel_context() validators/base/base.py Build the namespaced CEL context for assertion evaluation

-_inject_promoted_outputs() validators/base/base.py Promote output signal_name values into the s namespace
+_inject_promoted_outputs() validators/base/base.py Inject promoted input and output values into the s namespace (method retains legacy name)

 _resolve_bound_input_context() validators/base/base.py Resolve step-bound input signals from submission data